 Unsatisfactory 1 The teacher's plans and practice display little knowledge of the content, prerequisite relationships between different aspects of the content, or the instructional practices specific to that discipline Basic 2 The teacher's plans and practice reflect some awareness of the important concepts in the discipline, prerequisite relationships between them, and instructional practices specific to that discipline Proficient 3 The teacher's plans and practice reflect solid knowledge of the content, prerequisite relationships between important concepts, and the instructional practices specific to that discipline.
 Distinguished The teacher's plans and practice reflect extensive knowledge of the content and the structure of the discipline.
 The teacher actively builds on knowledge of prerequisites and misconceptions when describing instruction or seeking causes for student misunderstanding.

-Component 1b: Demonstrating Knowledge of Students
+Component 1b: Demonstrating Knowledge of Students (learning processes, development)

-- Knowledge of the learning process - Knowledge of students' skills, knowledge, and language proficiency - Knowledge of students' interests and cultural heritage - Knowledge of students' special needs
+- Knowledge of the learning process

+- Knowledge of students' developmental levels

+- Knowledge of students' special needs